mb13180035511/LongVideoAgent/README.md

 - `<answer>`: Terminates the loop and provides the final response when sufficient evidence is gathered.

 ### 🧠 Reinforcement Learning (GRPO)
-We optimize the MasterAgent using **Group Relative Policy Optimization (GRPO)**.
-The training objective balances:
+We optimize the MasterAgent using Group Relative Policy Optimization (GRPO).
+The training objective includes: 1.
+Structural validity.
+2. Answer Correctness: Rewarding the agent for reaching the correct final answer.
-1.  **Structural Validity**: Ensuring the agent emits exactly one valid action token per turn.
-2.  **Answer Correctness**: Rewarding the agent for reaching the correct final answer.

-*Note: The GroundingAgent (e.g., Grok) and VisionAgent (e.g., GPT-4o) are kept frozen during training.*

 ---